GanyuWang/tf-keras-implementation-of-Image-Style-transformation-network/README.md

 ### Stop 2: training and predicting
 run the following cells, for training and testing.
 The ipynb is self-explained with Text.

+## B) Video style transfer demo (video_style_transformation.ipynb)
+The video transformation demo is in the file video_style_transformation.ipynb You can upload it to google colab and open it.
+You need to upload a h5 model weight file, which is train by part A).